 For quality sleep, it's important to avoid switching on any bright lights after sunset and especially in the middle of the night.

 Our red LED night lights are a convenient and healthy way to get light after dark.
-They provide two red LED light bulbs that emit very low colour temperature red light and absolutely NO blue or green light.
+They emit very low colour temperature red light and absolutely NO blue or green light.
 It plugs straight into the wall and has an on-off switch.

 These night lights are useful for babies and children who don't want to go to sleep in complete darkness.
 They're also great for use after dark in all rooms, bathrooms and hallways to help you navigate while avoiding artificial blue light exposure.